-Have you wondered why dogs howl in their sleep? ?
+Have you wondered why do dogs howl in their sleep?

-Sleep is a subject that has always fascinated me, whether it be for humans, dogs, or any other type of animal.
+Sleep is a subject that has always fascinated me, whether for humans, dogs, or any other type of animal.

-Perhaps they let out a little bark, or maybe their little paws get moving so fast that you can tell they are on their run in a dream – it’s adorable.
+Sometimes, they let out a little bark, or maybe their little paws get moving so fast – it’s so cute and adorable.

 But what happens when a dog starts to howl in its sleep?